-The entanglement generation is done in the following stages.
-At time $t=0$ one of the nodes that acts as the control node (C-node) sends a message to another node with a timestamp on when they should start the Barrett-Kok protocol.
+The entanglement generation is organized in the following stages.
+At time $t=0$, one of the nodes that acts as the C-node sends a message to another node to start the Barrett-Kok protocol.
 At timestamp $t=L/v$, where $v$ is the photon velocity in optical fiber, the protocol start time is received.
-Once the message is received, immediately (assuming no delay), the nodes excite their qubits so that the qubit would then be entangled with the photon in the optical cavity it resides in; Photon emission from the cavity happens with the probability $\mathcal{E}_{\mathrm{m}}$, which is called memory efficiency.
+Once the message is received, immediately (assuming no delay) the nodes excite their qubits so that the qubit would then be entangled with the photon in the optical cavity it resides in.
+Photon emission from the cavity happens with the probability $\mathcal{E}_{\mathrm{m}}$ called memory efficiency.
 At timestamp $t=2.5L/v$ the leaked photons should reach the BSM station, where the measurement takes place.
 For simplicity, we assume that the signal speed in the classical channel is $v$, the same as in the quantum channel, and the lengths of the corresponding quantum and classical optical channels are the same.
+Typically, dark fiber infrastructure for secure communication is installed parallel with the standard optical fibers.
+Therefore, it is natural to assume that optical paths for the classical and quantum signals are the same.
 Thus, the result of measurements in BSM is received at timestamp $t=3L/v$.
 Additionally, BSM measurements in the Barrett-Kok protocol are done two times successively, and once results of the second round of measurements are obtained, both nodes know the final result of the entanglement generation attempt at timestamp $t=4L/v$.
-If the entanglement is successfully generated, both nodes immediately use it according to their program (e.g., for quantum teleportation or simultaneous measurement in different bases as it requires in the BB84 protocol~\cite{bennett1984,bennett1984}, then we increase the counter of generated entanglements.
-We assume that at timestamp $t=4L/v$ the described steps are repeated from the beginning.
-After escaping their cavities, photons can be lost in fiber due to the attenuation, which we model by the decay probability $e^{-\gamma L/2}$, $\gamma=\alpha/10\cdot\log10$, where $\alpha$ is the attenuation constant (given in dB per length) and $L/2$ is the fiber length, as shown in Fig.~\ref{fig:elementary}a.
-The BSM station contains two single-photon detectors, each detecting a photon with probability $\mathcal{E}_{\mathrm{d}}$ that is called detector efficiency.
-If both photons are detected, only two out of four Bell-states can be measured by this scheme.
-Ideally, the success rate for the Barrett-Kok protocol for entanglement swapping with BSM is $\mathcal{E}_{\mathrm{b}}=$50\%~\citep{barrett-kok2005pra}.
-Including the losses and finite efficiencies of the qubit and the BSM, the total success probability that after the measurement, the qubits of the communicating nodes will be entangled (and BSM detects this) is:
+If the entanglement is successfully generated, both nodes immediately use it according to their program (e.g., for quantum teleportation or simultaneous measurement in different bases as required in the BB84 protocol~\cite{bennett1984,bennett1984}).
+We increase the counter of generated entanglements by one.
+Neglecting delays in the measurements and classical messages formation, we assume that at a timestamp of $t=4L/v$ the described steps above are repeated from the beginning.